Roxanne Reid - Africa Addict

 Reply

-Thank you for taking the time to pay such a lovely compliment, Taryn.
-I work hard to make my posts useful so it's great to know when it hits the spot.
+Thank you for taking the time to pay such a lovely compliment, Tanya.
+I work hard to make my posts useful so it's great to know when they hit the spot.

 Reply